deepset-ai/haystack-integrations/integrations/unstructured-file-converter.md

 ```

 ### Hosted API
-If you plan to use the hosted version of the Unstructured API, you just need the **(free) Unsctructured API key**.
+If you plan to use the hosted version of the Unstructured API, you just need the **(free) Unstructured API key**.
 You can get it by signing up [here](https://unstructured.io/api-key-free).

 ### Local API (Docker)
 If you want to run your own local instance of the Unstructured API, you need Docker and you can find instructions [here](https://unstructured-io.github.io/unstructured/api.html#using-docker-images).